esteinig/netviewP/README.md

 **Data**

-NetView is designed for large data sets (n > 100-1k, SNPs > 10k-100k, see Neuditschko et al. 2012)  and has been tested on smaller data sets (n > 82, SNPs > 300).
-Care needs to be taken for heterogeneous population sizes and populations with n < 10 (see Neuditschko et al. 2012).
+NetView is designed for large data sets (n > 100-1k, SNPs > 10k-100k) and has been tested on smaller data sets (n > 82, SNPs > 300).
+Care needs to be taken for heterogeneous population sizes and populations where n < 10 (see Neuditschko et al. 2012).
 A stepwise reduction in *k* (usually *k* < 10) can sometimes recover resolution for such datasets.
 Very small data sets should be avoided as the effect of a small number of individuals or populations has not been properly assessed.

+**Quality Control**

+Uexpected similarity can occur between samples that share large proportions of missing data.
+Standard quality control with PLINK is recommended as outlined in Neuditschko et al. (2012).

 **Distance Metrics**